HRA

 Core Principle: Human Resource Alignment

-Core components of the basic HR Alignment Model are illustrated as follows:
+Core components of our basic HR Alignment Model are illustrated as follows:

 Organization and Jobs